arqumk/Sales-Forecasting/README.md

 3. They needed an automated solution that could integrate seamlessly into their existing workflows.

 ## Solution
-a) Built an efficient, automated pipeline to clean and preprocess sales data from an Oracle database.
+- Built an efficient, automated pipeline to clean and preprocess sales data from an Oracle database.
-b) Trained multiple regression models using scikit-learn and selected the most accurate one, achieving a Mean Absolute Percentage Error (MAPE) of less than 20%.
+- Trained multiple regression models using scikit-learn and selected the most accurate one, achieving a Mean Absolute Percentage Error (MAPE) of less than 20%.
-c) Developed a bash script to automate the retraining process every three months, keeping the forecasts up-to-date.
+- Developed a bash script to automate the retraining process every three months, keeping the forecasts up-to-date.

 ## Results
-i.
-Reduced forecasting errors with a MAPE of less than 20%. ii.
-Improved inventory management and streamlined production scheduling, saving time and costs. iii.
-Executives received timely insights for confident decision-making.
+- Reduced forecasting errors with a MAPE of less than 20%.
+- Improved inventory management and streamlined production scheduling, saving time and costs.
+- Executives received timely insights for confident decision-making.